Petronius Maximus: Reign and death

 After gaining control of the royal palace, Maximus consolidated his hold on power by immediately marrying Licinia Eudoxia, the widow of Valentinian.
 She married him reluctantly, suspecting that he had been involved in the murder of her late husband; and indeed Maximus treated Valentinian III's assassins with considerable favour.
 The eastern court at Constantinople refused to recognise his accession.
 To further secure his position Maximus quickly appointed Avitus as magister militum and sent him on a mission to Toulouse to gain the support of the Visigoths.
-He also proceeded to cancel the betrothal of Licinia's daughter, Eudocia, to Huneric, the son of the Vandal king Geiseric, and marry her to his own son.
+He also proceeded to cancel the betrothal of Licinia's daughter, Eudocia, to Huneric, the son of the Vandal king Geiseric, and married her to his own son.
 Again he anticipated that this would further his and his family's imperial credentials.
 This repudiation infuriated the Vandal king, who only needed the excuse of Licinia's despairing appeal to the Vandal court to begin preparations for the invasion of Italy.

 By May, within two months of Maximus gaining the throne, news reached Rome that Geiseric was sailing for Italy.
 As the news spread, panic gripped the city and many of its inhabitants took to flight.
 The Emperor, aware that Avitus had not yet returned with the expected Visigothic aid, decided that it was fruitless to mount a defence against the Vandals.
 So he attempted to organise his escape, urging the Senate to accompany him.
 However, in the panic, Petronius Maximus was abandoned by his bodyguard and entourage and left to fend for himself.

 As Maximus rode out of the city on his own on 31 May 455, he was set upon by an angry mob, which stoned him to death (another account has it that he was killed by "a certain Roman soldier named Ursus").
 His body was mutilated and flung into the Tiber.
-He had reigned for only seventy-five days.
+He had reigned for only 75 days.
 His son from his first marriage, Palladius, who had held the title of caesar between 17 March and 31 May, and who had married his stepsister Eudocia, was probably executed.

 Aftermath

 On 2 June 455, three days after Maximus' death, Geiseric captured the city of Rome and sacked it for two weeks.
 Amidst the pillaging and looting of the city, and in response to the pleas of Pope Leo I, the Vandals are said to have refrained from arson, torture, and murder.
-Such modern historians as John Henry Haaren state that temples, public buildings, private houses and even the emperor's palace were destroyed.
+Some modern historians assert that temples, public buildings, private houses and even the emperor's palace were destroyed.
 The Vandals also shipped many boatloads of Romans to North Africa as slaves, destroyed works of art and killed a number of citizens.
 The Vandals' activities during the sack gave rise to the modern term vandalism.
 Geiseric also carried away the empress Licinia Eudoxia and her daughters Placidia and Eudocia.